liuruiqi0520/CLFD/README.md

-# CLFD
-Official code for Continuous Learning in the Frequency Domain
+# Continual Learning in the Frequency Domain